Understanding Debt Consolidation

 How Debt Settlement Works

-During debt settlement, you stop making payments to creditors and instead deposit funds into a dedicated account that you control.
-A settlement company or you negotiate with creditors to accept a lump-sum payment (typically 30-50% of the original balance) to settle the account.
-Once creditors agree and you approve the terms, you pay from your saved funds.
+During debt settlement, you stop making payments to creditors and instead deposit funds into a dedicated savings account that you control.
+A settlement company (or you) negotiates with creditors to accept a lump-sum payment, typically around 50% of the original balance, to settle the account.
+Industry data from 2026 shows the first settlement usually occurs within 4-5 months after enrollment, with most people taking 3-4 years to complete the full program.

 Qualification Requirements

-Debt settlement doesn't require good credit—in fact, most people pursuing this option already have damaged credit.
+Debt settlement doesn't require good credit.
+In fact, most people pursuing this option already have damaged credit.
 However, you need documented financial hardship (job loss, medical crisis, divorce) and must have fallen behind on payments or be at risk of default.
-Only unsecured debts like credit cards, personal loans, and medical bills qualify.
+Most settlement companies require at least $10,000 in unsecured debt to enroll.

 Secured debts like mortgages and auto loans cannot be settled through these programs, as creditors can repossess collateral.
-Student loans also typically don't qualify for traditional settlement programs due to their unique protections and discharge limitations.
+Federal student loans also typically don't qualify due to their unique protections and discharge limitations.

 Credit Score Impact